mvico28/SWORD-ART-ONLINE-Alicization-Lycoris-Ultrawide-Patch/README.md

 **How to install**

 Extract the .zip file to the game's installation directory.
-Open the config.ini and write your resolution in **width** and **height**.
+Open the config.ini and write your resolution in **width** and **height**, then click **save**.
 Optionally you can adjust the blooming if you want, I already have a good middle ground here.

 **CAUTION:** To avoid being banned, launch the game via the **Steam UI**.
 Check the launch settings beforehand to make sure you have not permanently selected any launch option otherwise a small launcher will appear asking if you want to play single-player or multiplayer.
 Select **single play mode** and EAC will not be activated. **Remember** to delete the files or place them outside the game folder when you switch back to multiplayer.
 ![Screenshot 2025-05-13 210220](https://github.com/user-attachments/assets/ebe6939b-5951-46de-844b-79f1b6dd0d1f)